vineetsingh13/Machine-Learning---Regression/README.md

 ## Code Execution Environment
 The code has been implemented using Python and executed in Google Colaboratory.
 Google Colaboratory provides a free and convenient platform for running Python code in a Jupyter notebook environment with access to GPU.

+## Files in the repository

+- simpleLinearRegression.ipynb: Jupyter notebook containing the code for simple linear regression.
+- MultipleLinearRegression.ipynb: Jupyter notebook containing the code for multiple linear regression.
+- FuelConsumptionCo2.csv: The dataset used for training and testing the models.
+README.md: This readme file.